 |5 stars (2019)||89%||86%||82%|

 There's no reason to believe the C5 Aircross Hybrid should be anything other than a safe and reliable car; its crash-test scores are good and the reliability reputations of Citroen and its Stellantis Group sister brand Peugeot have improved in recent years.
 Some rivals are available with a longer warranty than the Citroen's three-year/60,000-mile guarantee, however; this may be a consideration if you intend to keep the car for a long time.

 Citroen C5 Hybrid reliability & problems

 Information on the long-term reliability of the Citroen C5 Aircross Hybrid and its Peugeot, Vauxhall and DS sister models is limited for the time being, as none of them has been on sale for very long.
-However, we can take some indications from the results of the 2020 Driver Power survey of UK car owners, which saw Peugeot rated as the eight most satisfying car brand in the UK, and Citroen coming in 18th.
+However, we can take some indications from the results of the 2021 Driver Power survey of UK car owners, which saw Peugeot rated as the 11th most satisfying car brand in the UK, but Citroen did come in 28th.